DevSinghSachan/emdr2/README.md

 # Citation

-If you find this code useful, please consider citing our paper as:
+If you find these codes or data useful, please consider citing our paper as:

 ```
 @inproceedings{sachan2021endtoend,